-Last Updated on March 17, 2021 by Michelle Ball
+Last Updated on July 28, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-College students often won’t take action as they believe they may face retaliation or a failing grade if they complain, and unfortunately, they might.
-But, if students don’t do something, the college professor may continue with their harassing or wrongful conduct and even push the student out.
+College students often won’t take action as they believe they may face retaliation from the professor or a failing grade if they complain, and unfortunately, they might.
+But, if students don’t do something, the college professor may continue with their harassing or wrongful conduct and even push the college student out of their major program forever.
 It is a tough spot.

 4) File a claim with the United States Department of Education Office for Civil Rights (OCR) for discrimination/retaliation OR

 4a) A claim could also be filed with the University for discrimination/retaliation, but students generally only get one shot to allege discrimination via administrative processes (depending)- and have to decide who they think would address the matter more fairly- their college, or the Office for Civil Rights.

 5) Elicit help from the college’s student disability office (if relevant).

 6) Bring witnesses if possible when speaking with the professor or university staff, so the college and professor cannot allege inappropriate conduct by the student.